 The second operational component of the Patrol Services Division is comprised of a variety of countywide uniform patrol units and specialty units.
 These include the Traffic Safety and Enforcement Unit, Marine Unit, Aviation Unit, Canine Unit, Mounted Unit, Explorer Unit, and Reserve Unit.

 Traffic Safety and Enforcement Unit

-The Traffic Safety and Enforcement Unit is comprised of five entities, including the Secondary Road Patrol (416) Unit, the Alcohol Enforcement (AE) Unit, the Motorcycle and Traffic Enforcement Unit, the Vehicle Crash Reconstruction Unit, and the Fleet Management Unit.
+The Traffic Unit is comprised of five entities: the Secondary Road Patrol (416) Unit, the Alcohol Enforcement (AE) Unit, the Motor Unit, the Crash Reconstruction Unit, and the Fleet Management Unit.